 The Wound Treatment Associate Exam offered by the WCONCB is $295.
 The WTA is not an accredited certification.
 The WTA exam must be taken by an LPN, LVN, or RN.
 Although the WTA is a less common path, it is still worth mentioning.
 In order to get your WTA-C credentials, you must complete 16 hours of clinical care under the direct supervision of a WOCNCB Certified Wound Care Nurse.

 The AWBM also has a similar wound care certification cost.
 The cost to take their exams is:

 Our wound care certification courses are widely used and extremely successful when used for preparing for the AWBM certifications.
 The ABWM certification is valid for ten years, however, there is a yearly 6 hour CE requirements and a $150 yearly registration fee.

 Courses with an Until-You-Pass Guarantee

-Many nurses take our wound care certification courses to prepare for the wound certification exam.
+Many healthcare professionals take our wound care certification courses to prepare for the wound certification exam.
 We offer an “until-you-pass” guarantee, which will give you course access until you successfully receive your certification (provided it is within 3 years of registration).

 Wound Care Certification Cost: Courses